SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/memory.rst

 Memory & Caching
 ================

-GFO can cache function evaluations to avoid redundant computation and support warm-starting from previous optimization runs.
+When the optimizer revisits a parameter combination it has already evaluated, repeating the objective function call wastes computation, especially for expensive functions like model training or simulation.
+GFO provides two mechanisms to address this: memory caching stores evaluations during a single run to avoid redundant function calls, and warm starting loads results from a previous run so the optimizer can continue where it left off instead of starting from scratch.

 .. grid:: 1 1 2 2